 My passport with an easy to remember 4-digit number, fills up with visas and in May it is time to leave my job as a bus conductor in Oxford.
 Dad is now on his own after Mum dies in September at age 48 from pancreatic cancer but he is happy for me to do the trip.
 I give a £150 contribution towards the Land Rover and it is time to head north.

 Dave, the third member of the crew is a friend from UMIST and has his Chemical Engineering degree with Anussorn having his Electrical Engineering one.
 We spend June and July 1969 shuttling back and forth between Liverpool, Manchester and Bradford where Dave’s family lives.
-Dave’s friends invite us to the Pennine Caving Club for one unforgettable drunken weekend.
+Dave’s friends invite us to the North Pennine Club for one unforgettable drunken weekend.
 The potholers/cavers (“it’s another excuse to get pissed”) seem to be a wild lot where one story is of their driving to the pub and back with a mole wrench clamped to the steering column – the steering wheel having been removed for some reason.
 In another pub trip, with no roof and the windscreen down, a well-groomed American girl is furious after the wind makes her well combed blonde hair stick out like a scarecrow.

 Now there is only one more visit for Anussorn to say goodbye.